 Controversy about test sensitivity and specificity

 There is also controversy about test sensitivity and specificity and we are not immune from this in Australia.
 If you are new to Lyme disease testing these are the two most important characteristics discussed when testing for Lyme disease.
-Put simply, sensitivity refers to the likelihood that a positive test result is in fact positive – you do have the disease.
-Specificity refers to the likelihood that a negative test result really means the test is negative – in other words you don’t have the disease.
+Sensitivity is the likelihood that a negative test result is truly negative, and specificity is the likelihood that a positive test is truly positive.

 Due to these controversies, our Health department commissioned an investigation into the performance of the testing assays used to test for Lyme disease in Australia.
 It concluded that higher generation tests, developed using latest technologies provide better test accuracy.